 Also, after some deep internet digging, I found this comprehensive list of complimentary amenities at the Four Seasons Maui.
 Here are some highlights:

-- Ice water, chilled towls, Evian spritz, and sunscreen at the pool
+- Ice water, chilled towels, Evian spritz, and sunscreen at the pool

 - Food amenities served four times daily at the pool (I experienced pineapple, jelly candies, cookies, pina colada shots and more during my stay).

-- A full game room with a video game station including PlayStation 3, Xbox 360 & Nintendo Wii.
+- A full game room (pool, ping pong, shuffleboard, fuseball, etc.) with a video game station including PlayStation 3, Xbox 360 & Nintendo Wii.

 - Court times and racket rentals at the onsite tennis courts.